Shelby Miller: Atlanta Braves (2015)

 On November 17, 2014, the Cardinals traded Miller and prospect Tyrell Jenkins to the Atlanta Braves for outfielder Jason Heyward and relief pitcher Jordan Walden.
 On May 5, 2015, Miller threw a complete game shutout in just 99 pitches against the Philadelphia Phillies.
 Twelve days later, Miller was one out away from throwing a no-hitter against the Miami Marlins at Marlins Park when pinch hitter Justin Bour singled to break up the bid.
 Miller settled for a two-hit shutout, beating the Marlins 6–0.
-After the game, he improved to a 5–1 record and 1.33 ERA.
+At that point in the season his record stood at 5–1 record, and his ERA at 1.33.

 Miller was selected to his first All-Star Game via the player balloting.
 His ERA up to that point was 2.07, which was the third lowest in all of baseball.
-However, Miller didn't appear in the game at all.
+He did not appear in the All-Star Game.
 The two-hitter against the Marlins would serve as Miller's last win until his final start of the season, on October 4, when he pitched eight innings in a shutout effort against the St. Louis Cardinals.
 Miller set a new franchise record winless streak of 24, despite quality starts in fourteen of those games.
 His ERA during the streak was 3.83, and was marred by a rocky September, in which he recorded a 7.11 ERA.
 Until the October 4, 6–0 win against his former team, Miller's run support was at 2.3 runs per nine innings, ranking him third on a list of worst run support compiled since 1975.
 He finished the season with 2.6 runs of support per nine innings, a 6–17 record, 3.02 ERA, and 173 strikeouts.
 A run support average of 2.38 ranked tenth worst in MLB history.